Chapter 31:

 Fist pounded the floor.

-Grabby flinched against dust being flung at his eye.
+Grabby flinched against dust flung at his eye.

 “It wasn’t supposed to happen like that.
 It was a test run of a low security bank.
 It was supposed to be an easy job!”

 “Okay, okay big guy, calm down.
 Take a deep breath.
 Maybe we can negotiate.
-I just want to go back to my library and run my business without crimes being traced back to it.”
+I just want to go back to my library and run my business.
+You want a judge to have mercy on you for your crimes.
+I can vouch for you if you give up peacefully.”

-Darius grimaced as he clutched his stomach with one hand while holding the mop in the other, “What about your crimes?”
+Darius grimaced while he clutched his stomach with one hand.
+The mop remained clenched in the other, “What about your crimes?”

-A boot arched back for a kick, came forward, and stopped inches in front of Grabby’s clenched eyelids.
+A boot stopped inches in front of Grabby’s clenched eyelids.

 “This mop Grabby, this mop was a sentient being with a life and a family.
 It doesn’t belong in this world.
-And from what I’ve seen, you had not a second thought about turning her into an object you could sell to some messed up rich dragons.
+And from what I’ve seen, you had not a second thought about turning her into an object you could sell to any wealthy customer.
 Am I wrong Grabby!?”

 Grabby’s chest heaved, “I didn’t break the law.
 It’s a service only I can provide.
 Do you even know what happens to imps when they become homeless?
 Do you know who winds up a delicacy on your menu!?
 I’m doing what I must to survive!
 I was even kind about it; I made sure to cure the items I found before listing them.”

-“Don’t even give me that line of garbage!”
+“Don’t even give me that messed up line of garbage!”

 The mop quivered, “Cured?”